Iván Nova: 2010–2011

 Despite Nova's success, he was demoted to Scranton/Wilkes-Barre due to the return of Bartolo Colón and Phil Hughes from the disabled list, as Nova had minor league options remaining.
 Nova used the time with Scranton/Wilkes-Barre to work on his slider.

 Nova was called up to the majors due to a double-header against the Baltimore Orioles on July 30.
-Nova solidified himself in the Yankee rotation after a 7 2/3 inning, six hit, one run, ten strikeout, zero walk performance against the Chicago White Sox.
-He remained in the rotation, as manager Joe Girardi went with a six-man rotation, in place of the usual five-man rotation, in order to keep starting Nova.
+Nova solidified himself in the Yankees rotation after a 7 2/3 inning, six hit, one run, ten strikeout, zero walk performance against the Chicago White Sox.
+He remained in the rotation when manager Joe Girardi decided to use six starters, instead of the usual five, in order to keep starting Nova.
 After his July 30 promotion, Nova had an 8–0 record with a 3.18 ERA.
 The Yankees selected Nova for their three-man postseason starting rotation at the end of the season.
 Girardi named Nova the starter in Game 2 of the 2011 American League Division Series (ALDS).
 When Game 1 was postponed by rain in the third inning, he pitched 6 2/3 innings of the resumed game, while allowing only two runs and earning the win.
 He pitched again for the Yankees in Game 5 but the team lost the series.

 Nova compiled a 16–4 record in 2011, the most wins for a Yankees rookie since Stan Bahnsen won 17 games in 1968.
 He also had a 3.70 ERA.
 He was named to the Baseball America All-Rookie Team following the season.
 Nova finished fourth in balloting for the American League (AL) Rookie of the Year Award, finishing behind Jeremy Hellickson, Mark Trumbo, and Eric Hosmer.